renesas-rz/meta-rz-edge-ai-demo/README.md

 * Click "Process Basket" to capture an image from the webcam stream.
     * Inference is automatically run on the image and the results are displayed.
 * Click "Next Basket" to clear inference results and resume live camera feed.
+* Click "Input->Load Image" to load a static image file.

 Expected results:
 * Boxes are drawn around the detected items.